 - B.S. in Chemistry, ACS Certified

-- B.S. in Chemistry with Biochemistry Concentration, extra coursework required for ACS Certification
+- B.S. in Chemistry with Biochemistry and Molecular Biology Concentration, extra coursework required for ACS Certification

 - B.S.
-Chemisry with Environmental Chemistry Concentration, extra coursework required for ACS Certification
+Chemistry with Environmental Chemistry Concentration, extra coursework required for ACS Certification

 The department is centrally housed in the Reichardt building that opened in 1995 and contains laboratories, classrooms, and offices.
-We have fifteen (15) faculty members (tenured and tenure-track) and three full-time staff.
-Many faculty members within the department have joint appointments with the Institute of Arctic Biology, the Geophysical Institute, the International Arctic Research Center and the College of Rural and Community Development.
+We have thirteen (13) faculty members (tenured and tenure-track) and three full-time staff.
+Some faculty members within the department have joint appointments with the Institute of Arctic Biology, the Geophysical Institute, the International Arctic Research Center, or the College of Rural and Community Development.
 Typically, 95 undergraduate students are pursuing degrees in Chemistry.
 Approximately 35 graduate students are pursuing M.S. and Ph.D. degrees.

 Tom Green, Department Chair